-HITRUST Offers Streamlined Assessment Alternatives for Healthcare Organizations
+HITRUST Offers Streamlined Assessment Alternatives

 The HITRUST™ organization provides a framework that safeguards sensitive information and can help manage information risk for organizations across all industries.
 Its programs have been widely adopted in the healthcare industry.